MicrosoftDocs/azure-devops-docs/docs/accounts/add-account-users-assign-access-levels.md

 #	Manage users and access in Visual Studio Team Services

-**Team Services**
+**VSTS**

-Add users to your Team Services account so you can specify the level of features that they can use: Basic or Stakeholder.
+Add users to your VSTS account so you can specify the level of features that they can use: Basic or Stakeholder.
-These users can join your Team Services account for free:
+These users can join your VSTS account for free:

 *	5 users who get [Basic features](https://www.visualstudio.com/team-services/compare-features/),
 like version control, tools for Agile, Java, build, release management, and more